 Frightened cats are often seen to be purring almost “to themselves.”
 You might see this in shelters where cats are scared and anxious.

 Your Cat Is Guiding Their Kittens

 Additionally, the vibrations that occur during purring help lead kittens to their mother.
-Kittens are born blind and deaf, and they depend on the mother cat to provide first milk (called colostrum).
+Kittens are born blind and deaf, and they depend on the mother cats to provide first milk (called colostrum).

 How Can You Tell Why Your Cat Is Purring?

-So how do you know what your cat is trying to say when they purr?
+So how do you know what it means when your cat purrs?
 Look at the context of your cat’s behavior and the situation your cat is in.

 When your cat is quietly sitting next to you getting their daily dose of human time, they’re probably content and encouraging your affectionate behavior with their purrs.